ajjeroni/Linear-Algebra-Calculator-Website/README.md

 # Linear Algebra Calculator Website

 A browser-based matrix algebra calculator built with React, JavaScript, and a C++/WebAssembly backend.
-The app lets you enter matrices, choose dimensions, and evaluate algebraic expressions such as A + B, 2A - 3B, or -A + B.
+The app lets you enter matrices, choose dimensions, and evaluate algebraic expressions such as A + B, 2A - 3B, A * B, or A^T.

 ## Overview

-This project combines a modern React interface with matrix validation and expression evaluation logic in JavaScript.
-It also includes a WebAssembly-enabled matrix layer for future performance-focused operations while keeping the UI simple and interactive.
+This project combines a React interface with matrix validation and expression evaluation logic in JavaScript.
+It also includes a WebAssembly-enabled matrix layer for performance-focused operations while keeping the UI simple and interactive.

 ## What the app can do